The MSR-Video to Text Dataset with Clean Annotations: Experiments

-We plot the scores of BLEU-4, CIDEr, METEOR and ROUGE-L of popular video captioning models proposed in recent years in Fig. \ref{fig:msrvttImprovement}.
-One of the earlist models on the MSR-VTT dataset, VideoLAB, from ACM Multimedia MSR-VTT Challenge 2016\cite{acm/2016/Online}, was used as the baseline, and all other models were compared with it.
-Then we see the relative changes of other models in percetage on the right vertical axes in Fig. \ref{fig:msrvttImprovement}.
+The scores of BLEU-4, CIDEr, METEOR and ROUGE-L of popular video captioning models, proposed in recent years, are plotted in Fig. \ref{fig:msrvttImprovement}.
+One of the earliest models on the MSR-VTT dataset, VideoLAB, from ACM Multimedia MSR-VTT Challenge 2016 \citep{acm/2016/Online}, was used as the baseline, and all other models were compared with it.
+Then the relative changes of other models in percentage can be inferred on the right vertical axes in Fig. \ref{fig:msrvttImprovement}.
 By training on the cleaned training set, one of the state-of-the-art models, VNS-GRU was improved from 15.9\% to 19.9\% on BLEU-4, from 20.2\% to 24.7\% on CIDEr, from 7.9\% to 10.8\% on METEOR, from 4.6\% to 6.1\% on ROUGE-L, compared with the results obtained by the same model trained on the original training set.
-From the figure, it is seen that the relative improvements brought by annotation cleaning were nonnegligible.
+From the figure, it is seen that the relative improvements brought by annotation cleaning were non-negligible.